- 25 Aug 2022

 Now that you’ve created your new form, you’re ready to start customizing what submitters see and how they can interact with it.
-You can tailor an Airtable form to your specific needs in the —a customizable, drag and drop editable version of your form that gives you a preview of what submitters will see once it’s shared.
+You can tailor an Airtable form to your specific needs in the form builder—a customizable, drag and drop editable version of your form that gives you a preview of what submitters will see once it’s shared.

 Create clarity for submitters with custom, relevant fields

 Your form contains different fields.
 With Airtable forms, you can customize which fields are visible in your form, how those fields look and in what order they’re displayed.

 When a new form is created, every field in your table will be displayed in the form builder.
 Determine what your visitors can see, and in what order by dragging and dropping each field in the form builder.
 Surface only the fields that are relevant to your form submitters by hiding irrelevant fields from visibility.
 Then, move high priority fields to the top of your form so that they’re the first fields submitters will see when they open your form.

 → Hide fields and change their order in your form!
 To hide a field, click the field name and drag to move that field to the left side of the screen.
 To change the order that submitters see each field, select the drag handle next to the field name and drag above or below other fields to set the order.

 Now that you’ve determined which fields will be displayed in your form, ensure submitters have the context they need to respond by adding custom text.
 You can add a custom name and help text to any field in your form.
 For example, you can frame your field name as a question submitters can respond to in the form.
 Changes to the display names in the form will not affect the field names in your base.